 But the building at Jarlshof didn’t stop with the Vikings.
-By the 13th century a medieval farmhouse replaced the longhouses, showing the change of people who were now living in Shetland.
+By the 13th century, a medieval farmhouse and barn replaced the longhouses, showing the change of people who were now living in Shetland.

-After Shetland passed to Scotland in 1496 a Scottish Lairds house was built on the site, the final major structure you can visit at Jarlshof.
-It was called the Old House of Sumburgh, Old Norse for “fort”.
-The site was actually named Jarlshof by Sir Walter Scott.
+After Shetland became part of Scotland in 1496, a Scottish Lairds house was built on the site, which is the final major structure you can visit at Jarlshof.
+It was called the Old House of Sumburgh, which is Old Norse for “fort”.